Friday, October 13, 2017

 For the uninitiated cycling in foreign lands can be a daunting experience, especially when one can only speak a smattering of the local language or if there is no common language to speak to each other (like English).
 The language of the country is Bahasa Malaysia, and many urban Malaysians can speak fairly good English; but in the rural areas the locals speak only some rudimentary English, so learning some basic phrases will be helpful.

-This could be partly overcomed by using translation apps like Google Translate.
+This could be partly overcome by using translation apps like Google Translate.
 Do install this app into your phone and before you leave on your tour do some basic translation as it will be saved onto a list of recent translations.

 And do install memory-resident translation apps into your mobile phone.